TurakhiaLab/metaWEPP/README.md

 snakemake --cores 32
 ```
 This will run the full pipeline and run WEPP for each taxid in `target_taxids` in the `config.yaml` file.

+This pipeline uses a MAT and a reference mixed genome in fasta.
+In the quick start, the `filtered_genomes.fa` is the reference fasta file, and it must be a mixed genome sample.

 The `config.yaml` file has the following arguments: